trilogy-group/ws-eng-conduit-ai-assessment/plan.md

   - Alternative: Use a local development environment.
   - Alternative: Use Gitpod for the development environment.
   - Rationale: Setting up a local environment is time-consuming and error-prone.
 Gitpod "Clasic" (hosted in the cloud) will be sunset on April 2025, and GitHub Codespaces allows leveraging Dev Containers - which can also be used locally if really needed.
 Hence we select GitHub Codespaces as it's the most future-proof and flexible option.

+## Notes

+Any additional notes that you think are relevant to the plan.
+For example, do we need to perform any changes to the AWS architecture to support the new feature?
+Briefly describe the changes you would need to make.